 Creating Thumbnails Using the CSS Clip Property

-The clip property in CSS is useful for clipping images and creating thumbnails without having to create additional files.
+property in CSS is useful for clipping images and creating thumbnails without having to create additional files.
 This trick can be used to create square thumbnails, or to create other kinds of thumbnails without actually duplicating files on the server.
 Here is the rundown.

 CSS image replacement with… images!